Hotels in Galápagos Islands

 Quito and Guayaquil Mainland Transit Context

 Quito and Guayaquil are common mainland transit points for Galápagos travel, but hotels there are not Galápagos Islands hotels.
-If mainland properties appear in the Galápagos Islands results, they should be clearly treated as transit inventory or flagged as a mapping issue.
+If mainland properties appear in the Galápagos Islands results, they should be clearly treated as transit hotel options or compared by location before booking.
 A Galápagos Islands hotel should be tied to Santa Cruz, San Cristóbal, Isabela, Floreana, Baltra logistics, or another valid archipelago context.

 When to Visit Galápagos Islands